|

 take you to the account screen.

-Judgments,
+Judgments, Solicitations, Collections,

-Solicitations, Collections, and Arbitrations are self
+and Arbitrations are self explanatory as the types of

-explanatory as the types of accounts that you can set up.
+accounts that you can set up.
+When you sue on a collection

-a new Judgment account with the appropriate case number
+account, you can either create a new Judgment account with

-assigned by the court (easy to purge if you can't serve or
+the appropriate case number assigned by the court (easy to

-get paid prior to judgment) or you can rename the Collection
+purge if you can't serve or get paid prior to judgment) or

-account - the downfall to renaming the Collection account is
+you can rename the Collection account - the downfall to

-that it will mess with your Collection statistics.
-Either
+renaming the Collection account is that it will mess with

-way, you would then switch the account over to Pending
+switch the account over to Pending Judgments until the

-Judgments until the judgment is rendered by the court (then
+judgment is rendered by the court (then you would switch it

-you would switch it to a Judgment account).
-The ability to
+to a Judgment account).
+The ability to 'switch' the account

-'switch' the account is done on the Account Screen.
+is done on the Account Screen.

-If you receive a bankruptcy notice on one of your
+If you receive a bankruptcy notice on one

-accounts, you switch it to a PendingBK account until
+of your accounts, you switch it to a PendingBK account until

 resolved one way or another.
 If you assign one of your